Extendibility of Brauer states: General recipe for determining the set of -de Finetti-extendible Brauer states

-Given the above forms of $\smf_{n}$ and $\smb_{n}$, to do the calculations one needs to know the trace of a given constituent quantum state ($\rho_{\tilde{\lambda}} \ot \id_{\lil_{\tilde{\lambda}}}/ \dim(\lil_{\tilde{\lambda}})$) and the Casimir operators above.
-In this case this is trivial as one can simply use Schur-Weyl duality to find the relevant irrep decomposition of $\U(d)$ and then restrict it to $\SO(d)$ (see Appendix \ref{sec:app_rep}).
+Given the above forms of $\smf_{n}$ and $\smb_{n}$, to do the calculations one needs to know the trace of a given constituent quantum state ($\rho_{\Lambda} \ot \id_{\lil_{\Lambda}}/ \dim(\lil_{\Lambda})$) and the represented Casimir operators above.
+In this case, this is trivial, as one can simply use Schur-Weyl duality to find the relevant irrep decomposition of $\U(d)$ and then restrict it to $\SO(d)$ (see Appendices \ref{sec:app_rep} and \ref{sec:app_sw}).
 This will ensure that the irreducible subspaces are exactly labelled by which $\ualg(d)$ and $\So(d)$ irrep they come from.
-Once the results for every constituent quantum state is known one can simply take the convex hull of those points to get to the result.
+Once the results for every constituent quantum state are known, one can simply take the convex hull of those points to get the result.

-Note also that even if multiplicities appear they are irrelevant as they do not give different results for $\smf_{n}$ and $\smb_{n}$.
+Note also that even if multiplicities appear, they are irrelevant as they do not give different results for $\smf_{n}$ and $\smb_{n}$.

-In practice, for given extendibility $n$ and dimension $d$ one can goes through all projections linked to a given $\ualg(d)$ irrep (which are labelled $n$ box, $d$ row Young diagrams) and calculates its trace with $\smf_n$ for them.
-Then, by using using Appendix \ref{sec:app_rep}, once can find the minimal and maximal $\So(d)$ irrep in the given $\ualg(d)$ irrep, that will give the minimal and maximal values when tracing the projector with $\smb_n$.
-Thus, one is given a polytope in the $\tr(\rho\flip)-\tr(\rho\bb)$ parameter space.
-However this polytope is generally not convex, and thus one has to take the convex hull of it.
-Because of this, and given that for large $n$ the number of calculations become lengthy, it is easiest to do the calculations numerically, nevertheless extracting precise results.
+In practice, for given extendibility number $n$ and dimension $d$ one goes through all projections onto the invariant subspaces of the appearing $\ualg(d)$ irreps (these are labelled by Young diagrams with $n$ boxes and at most $d$ rows) and calculates the trace of the projection with $\smf_n$ for them.
+Then, using Appendix \ref{sec:app_rep}, one can find the minimal and maximal $\So(d)$ irrep in the given $\ualg(d)$ irrep, which will give the minimal and maximal values when taking the trace of the projector with $\smb_n$.
+Thus, a polygon is obtained in the $\tr(\rho\flip)-\tr(\rho\bb)$ parameter space.
+However, this polygon is generally not convex and one has to take the convex hull of it.
+Because of this, and given that for large $n$ the number of calculations increases drastically, it is easiest to do the calculations numerically, nevertheless extracting exact results.